What is a Dynamic Questionnaire? What's the Need for It?

-Questionnaires play an important role in data collection such as surveys, application form filling, and generating business rules.
+Questionnaires play an important role in data collection such as surveys, application form filling, and etc. What are the different challenges posed by traditional questionnaires that can be addressed by dynamic questionnaires?

 - Lack of personalization